 - Take pictures to show parent after camp

 Our staff are well trained to help campers cope with the feelings of homesickness.
-If you would like to check-in on your camper, please use the Camp Mom Line you can call.
+If you would like to check-in on your camper we have a Camp Mom Line you can call.
 More about this in the Family Handbook.

 Breanna Owens is our TLC Director; she will be answering all of your messages on the Camp Mom Line.
 She has had great success in helping campers and parents adjust to camp life.
 Camp is a safe and comfortable place for this personal growth to take place and your camper has all of our encouragement and support.